Introduction of Balance Sheet Equation

 Some of the advantages are given below:

 - Risk and returns: The balance sheet shows the assets and liabilities of the company.
-It shows the ability of the company to pay out its short-term liability as well as the ability to settle long term debt.
-At the same time, it also shows whether the company can generate returns compare to the risks (debt) and overall growth structure of the company over a period.
+It shows the ability of the company to pay out its short-term liability as well as the ability to settle long-term debt.
+At the same time, it also shows whether the company can generate returns compared to its risks (debt) and overall growth structure over a period.

 - Helpful to secure loans and additional investments: Due to the balance sheet equation, reading and understanding of balance sheet become easy and useful for lenders and new investors.
-It helps them to understand the company’s financial ability to payout its debt and grow in the future, which further help them to decide to invest in a company or not.
+It helps them understand the company’s financial ability to payout its debt and grow in the future, which further helps them decide whether to invest in a company.

 - Ratio calculations: The balance sheet equation is the base part of the double-entry accounting system.
 It helps us to understand various ratios.
-E.g. the current ratio provides liquidity status, the debt to equity ratio provides leverage status, etc. For investors as well as businesses, these ratios are important as they reflect how well the current structure and operations of the company are well managed.
+E.g., the current ratio provides liquidity status; the debt-to-equity ratio provides leverage status, etc. For investors and businesses, these ratios are important as they reflect how well the current structure and operations of the company are well managed.

 Disadvantages